code4recovery/central-query/src/README.md

 | :--------------- | :---- | :----- | :----------- | :---------------------------- |
 | America/New_York | 15:00 | Sunday | Mar 1, 2023  | 2023-03-05T20:00:00.000-00:00 |
 | America/New_York | 22:00 | Sunday | Mar 1, 2023  | 2023-03-06T03:00:00.000-00:00 |

-## Endpoints

-### /meetings/next

-Gets the next set of meetings based on the UTC time when the request is received.

 #### Filters/Options